mattblovell/kodi_panel/README.rst

 script also means that one can have a separate SBC driving a "Now Playing" screen anywhere one would like.

-The various kodi_panel scripts are also fairly short.
-If you are familiar with reading and writing Python, and making use of the Pillow image library, it should be straightforward to modify it to your taste or needs.
-Using Python also lets one experiment with and inspect the results of the JSON-RPC calls to Kodi quite easily.
+If you are familiar with reading and writing Python, and making use of the Pillow image library, it should be straightforward to modify kodi_panel to your taste or needs.
+Using Python also lets one experiment with and inspect the results of the JSON-RPC calls to Kodi.
 The Kodi documentation on
 `JSON-RPC <https://kodi.wiki/view/JSON-RPC_API>`_,
 `InfoLabels <https://kodi.wiki/view/InfoLabels>`_, and